mir-one/academy/sources/web3-intro/lesson_10.md

 Hi!

-This is the lesson #10 of the free Web3 tutorial.
+This lesson #10 of the Web3 tutorial.

 Metaverse